Akshay-Hegde/pyrocms-agent-plugin/README.md

 # User Agent Plugin

 Plugin for PyroCMS.
-A complete reflection of the Codeigniter User Agent Class plus a few extra methods for hiding and showing on mobile devices.
+A complete reflection of the Codeigniter User Agent Class plus a few extra methods for hiding and showing content on mobile devices.

 * Version 1.0
 * Compatible with PyroCMS v2.0.x